-Essentially, if we store the goods in accordance with the major rules, it will not deteriorate.
+Essentially, if we store the goods in accordance with the major rules, they will not deteriorate.
 However, if any of these conditions are not met, cinnamon can go bad!

 What are the most common signs of deterioration for this spice?

 - mold in any form or quantity, any type of organic growth

 - clusters of large size

 If even one of these is spotted, throw out the spice immediately!